-This Week in the Iowa Legislature
+This week in the Iowa Legislature

-With the first legislative funnel behind us, a new phase of the session begins.
-The coming week will be largely made up of debate as the public policy focus shifts from committee work to the chambers’ respective floors.
-Both the House and Senate have scheduled meetings for the Ways & Means and Appropriations Committees, but the majority of the policy committees will not meet this coming week.
+With the first legislative funnel deadline behind us, a new phase of the session begins.
+The pace of the week will slow down as it will largely be consumed with caucus and floor debate as the focus shifts from committee work to the chambers’ respective floors.
+Both the House and Senate have scheduled meetings for the Ways & Means and Appropriations Committees, but the general policy committees will not meet this coming week.

 Each chamber has hundreds of bills they could consider, many of which will require passage from a subcommittee and committee in the opposite chamber to make the second funnel—which falls on Friday, March 31st.
 It is now time for leadership to sort through all the bills and determine the policy priorities they want to move forward this session.
 To stay up to date on scheduled committees and subcommittees and their virtual access information, follow this link.